 Doing something you’re good at or enjoy is one of many routes to happiness.
 Hobbies like baking, crafting, gardening, tending to a collection and listening to music are all great ways to boost your mood.

 Another way to stay positive is to focus on the good things in your life.
-Like the journaling mentioned above, you can start a gratitude journal.
+Similar to the journaling method mentioned above, you can start an intentional gratitude journal.
 Listing the circumstances, people and things you’re thankful for can help you have a more optimistic attitude.

 Sometimes we need an emotional pick-me-up.
 One way to feel better is with a book of affirmations.
-Some popular ones include “The Five Minute Journal: A Happier You in 5 Minutes a Day,” “Power Thoughts: 365 Daily Affirmations” and – if you’re struggling with feelings of anxiety or depression – “You’re Strong, Smart and You Got This”
+Some popular ones include “The Gratitude Daily Journal,” “Power Thoughts: 365 Daily Affirmations” and – if you’re struggling with feelings of anxiety or depression – “You’re Strong, Smart and You Got This“

 An additional option is doing good deeds.
 Volunteering your time, donating to a good cause or simply doing something nice for someone else, can help improve your mood.
 Here’s a list of good deeds you can do from home.